zulaica/erased-files-dot-biz/README.md

 ## Development

 1. Clone and pull the repository.
-2. Run `npm install` from the project directory
+2. Run `npm ci` from the project directory

 ## Scripts

 - `npm run dev`
   - Launches the Python http server serving files from the `/source` directory
 - `npm run build`
-  - A series of scripts that processes and bundles the site into the `/build` directory suitable for deploying to production
+  - Processes and bundles the site into the `/release` directory suitable for deploying to production
-- `npm run stage`
-  - Builds the site from the current branch and deploys to Github Pages (which is used as a staging server).
 - `npm run lint`
   - A series of scripts that lint the source code.